kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 so instead of
-awaiting a whole bunch of individual promises, you might want to add all your promises to an array and then await that
+awaiting a whole bunch of individual
+`Promise`s, you might want to add all your
-Promise.all call and as you can see here we've doubled the speed of the original function
+`Promise`s to an array and then await that `Promise`.all call and as you can see here we've doubled the speed of the original function